-First, he won the Battle of North York, beating his fellow Toronto suburbanite Milos Raonic.
+First, he won the Battle of North York, beating his fellow Toronto suburbanite Milos Raonic in Madrid.
 Then Denis Shapovalov overtook Raonic in the ATP ranking after storming back to beat longtime top ten player Tomas Berdych in his first ever match on the damp clay of rain-soaked Rome.

 Shapovalov, 19, said he didn’t realize he had become Canada’s number one until journalists told him at a press conference in Rome.
 He said it was pretty cool, and pretty crazy too.

 Born in Israel and raised in Canada, Shapovalov is quickly becoming a fan favorite in Rome for his pizzazz and risk-taking.
 Late in a tight third-set versus Berdych, Shapovalov tried to catch a mis-hit ball in his pants.
 He then upped his level.
 Instead of getting tight and playing cautiously, Shapovalov increased his pace and intensity to wrestle the match from the brawny Berdych.

 Shapovalov showed his ability to keep his cool in his next match against Robin Haase.
 After missing some easy shots and blowing a first set lead, he didn’t fold as many players would, of any age.
 He set himself straight and won the first set tie-breaker.
 He eventually won in three sets.

 Few observers gave him any chance against Rafa Nadal, the King of Clay.
 But Denis fought hard to hold his serve in a long third game.
 Denis actually led 3-2.
 But Rafa stepped up his game and wore out Denis the rest of the way.

 When I asked Rafa what advice he would give to Denis, he said: “He doesn’t need my advice.
 He’s good already.”

 Denis later thanked Rafa for the praise, saying that Rafa’s achievements on clay are “unhuman-like”.